Connecting with people and sharing skills

 What else could you make or find online?
 You could also do an exercise challenge with someone, like Couch to 5K.
 For exercises for all visit the NHS website.

 - Think what you are good at or enjoy and would like to share.

-- Who would appreciate hearing about it: 1 or 2 people, a socially distanced group?
+- Who would appreciate hearing about it: close friends and family or others you share interests with?